magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39384-unable-to-save-custom-customer-attribute-for-company-user.md

 <ins>Expected results</ins>:

-The custom attribute value is saved with the new company user created.
+The custom attribute values are saved with the new company user.

 <ins>Actual results</ins>:

-The custom attribute value is not saved with the new company user created.
+The custom attribute values are NOT saved with the new company user.

 ## Apply the patch